Developing an EDGE: Supporting Skills Development Training for HDRs

 The EDGE Program

-Unlike some programs of this type (e.g. CaRST at the University of Adelaide), there is no credit system to the EDGE program – that is, PhD candidates do not need a minimum number of credits in order to complete their EDGE program.
+Unlike some programs of this type (e.g. CaRST at the University of Adelaide), there is no credit system to the EDGE program – that is, PhD candidates do not need a minimum number of credits to complete their EDGE program.
 Rather, students undertake a Development Needs Analysis (DNA), and in conjunction with a Career Coach, they craft a personalised development plan of webinars, workshops, and seminars to complement their PhD studies.
 There are some ‘required training’ courses, for example, in research ethics, but otherwise students are free to select what will benefit their studies and future employment ambitions the most.

 The Intersect Involvement